ThomasMertes/seed7/src/read_me.txt

           C compiler.
 In that case LINKER contains the command to call the stand-alone linker.

+  LINKER_FLAGS:
-  LINKER_FLAGS: Contains options for the stand-alone linker to link
-                a compiled Seed7 program.
+      Standard linker options to link a compiled program.
+      This contains options, that the linker always uses, and which are not covered by other LINKER_OPT_... settings.

+  LINKER_OPT_DEBUG_INFO:
-  LINKER_OPT_DEBUG_INFO: Contains the linker option to add source
+      Linker option to add source level debugging information.
-                         level debugging information to the
+      With this option source level debugging information is added to the executable file. (e.g.: "-Z7" or "-v").
-                         executable file.
-Many compiler/linker
-                         combinations don't need this option
-                         to do source level debugging.
+      Many compiler/linker combinations don't need this option to do source level debugging.

+  LINKER_OPT_LTO_MANDATORY:
+      TRUE if linking always requires the option CC_OPT_LINK_TIME_OPTIMIZATION.

+  LINKER_OPT_NO_DEBUG_INFO:
-  LINKER_OPT_NO_DEBUG_INFO: Linker option to be used without
-                            source level debugging.
-This option
+      Linker option to be used without source level debugging.
-                            can strip debug information (e.g.:
+      This option can strip debug information (e.g.: "-Wl,--strip-debug").

-                            "-Wl,--strip-debug").
+  LINKER_OPT_OUTPUT_FILE:

-  LINKER_OPT_OUTPUT_FILE: Contains the linker option to provide the
+      Linker option to provide the output filename (e.g.: "-o ").
-                          output filename (e.g.: "-o ").
-If no such option exists the definition of
+      If no such option exists the definition of LINKER_OPT_OUTPUT_FILE is omitted.
+In this
-                          LINKER_OPT_OUTPUT_FILE should be omitted.
+      case it is assumed that the linker replaces the OBJECT_FILE_EXTENSION of the file with the
+      LINKED_PROGRAM_EXTENSION.

+  LINKER_OPT_SPECIAL_LIB:
+      Linker option that needs to precede the special library.
+      If no special library exists the definition of LINKER_OPT_SPECIAL_LIB is omitted.

+  LINKER_OPT_STACK_SIZE:
+      Linker option to specify the stack size of the executable.
+      The argument for LINKER_OPT_STACK_SIZE is the stack size in bytes as decimal number.
+It must follow LINKER_OPT_STACK_SIZE immediately.
+The Seed7 compiler uses an argument of either DEFAULT_STACK_SIZE or the value specified with the -S Seed7 compiler option.
+If no linker option for the stack size exists the definition of LINKER_OPT_STACK_SIZE is omitted.

+  LINKER_OPT_STATIC_LINKING:
-  LINKER_OPT_STATIC_LINKING: Contains the linker option to force
+      Contains the linker option to force
       static linking (e.g.: "-static").

+  DEFAULT_STACK_SIZE:
+      Default stack size for a compiled executable.
+      This value is used, if the Seed7 compiler is invoked without -S.
+      If LINKER_OPT_STACK_SIZE exists DEFAULT_STACK_SIZE is used
+      as argument for the stack size.
+Additionally DEFAULT_STACK_SIZE is used as argument for setupStack().

   POTENTIAL_PARTIAL_LINKING_OPTIONS:
       A comma separated list of potential partial/incremental linking options.